kazi331/blur-sensitive-content-from-webpage/README.md

-# Blur Sensitive Data Chrome Extension
+# Blur Sensitive Content Chrome Extension

 A simple Chrome extension to blur sensitive content on webpages.